hypo69/hypo/pytest/gemini - set 1/en/ai/openai/header.md

    pytest test_header.py
    ```

-This improved set of tests is more robust, covers more scenarios, and demonstrates best practices for writing effective `pytest` tests.
+This improved set of tests is more robust, covers more scenarios, and demonStartes best practices for writing effective `pytest` tests.
 Remember to adjust the paths to match your project structure.
 Remember to install the necessary libraries like `packaging`: `pip install packaging`.